 Hours: Monday thru Friday, 9am-4pm

-How our Macon Social Security Disability lawyers can help you
+How our Georgia disability lawyers can help you

 When you file a Social Security benefits claim, you state that you are eligible for benefits and are requesting that those benefits be paid to you.
 In some cases, the issue of eligibility is not clear cut to the Social Security Administration.